-I have compiled a list of tips so that you can better navigate your relationships in the age of web 2.0 and avoid relationship breakdown.
+I have compiled a list of tips so that you can better navigate your relationships on social media and avoid relationship breakdown.
 One thing I know for sure, the internet is not going away and if anything, it will be increasing in size and influence.

 1. Avoid sending emotionally loaded messages